elemaudio/docs/docs/api/reference/table.md

 Loads a lookup table which is then read from with a position determined by the incoming signal phase.
 The table can either be loaded directly or from a file on disk.

-The lookup position is given as a normalized phase value, so for example, driving a lookup table with a simple phasor will sweep through the entire lookup table at the rate of the phasor (this example is great for wavetable synthesis).
+The lookup position is given as a normalized phase value with linear interpolation for lookup positions that fall between two distinct values.
+For example, driving a lookup table with a simple phasor will sweep through the entire lookup table at the rate of the phasor (this example is great for wavetable synthesis).
 To read only a partial segment of the wavetable, you can multiply and add to the phasor such